kimuori/TwoNotes/README.md

 * Organizable

 #### Abstract Class:
-* User
+* NoteAbstract

 #### _.com.example.twonotes_ Package:
-`Main` class is the main program to run the TwoNotes UI.
+`Main` class is the main program to run the TwoNotes GUI.

 `MainController` class accompanies the aforementioned class.
 This has the button listeners whenever the end-user interacts with the program.